 Employees can quickly become disengaged if they feel like they’re invisible.
 Lack of recognition is one of the top reasons employees consider leaving their employer.

-Building a culture of employee recognition and appreciation is one of the most important employee engagement ideas for an organization.
+Building a culture of employee recognition and appreciation is one of the most important ways an organization can improve employee engagement.
 When people feel valued for their work, they are motivated to keep delivering and feel inspired to work harder.

-Hence, acknowledging and recognizing your employees’ hard work shouldn’t just be a once-in-a-year practice, rather an everyday habit.
-Meaningful and consistent recognition is a reliable driver of employee engagement.
+Acknowledging and recognizing your employees’ hard work shouldn’t just be a once-in-a-year practice — it needs to be an everyday habit.
+Even a simple “thank you” can go a long way.

 Here are some suggestions for your organization to show employee appreciation and recognition: